xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/dockerized_xcat.rst

 Save and Restore xCAT data
 ----------------------------

 According to the policy of Docker, Docker image should only be the service deployment unit, it is not recommended to save data in Docker image.
-Docker uses "Data Volume" to save persisent data inside container, which can be simply taken as a shared directory between Docker host and Docker container.
+Docker uses "Data Volume" to save persistent data inside container, which can be simply taken as a shared directory between Docker host and Docker container.

 For dockerized xCAT, there are 3 volumes recommended to save and restore xCAT user data.